Brumawen/zcservice/README.md

         http://127.0.0.1:20404/service/remove/{id}

-where {id} is the unique identifier of the service.
+where {id} is the unique identifier of the service instance.

 ### Get a list of services